MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Abstract

 \section{Abstract}

-Generating human videos with consistent motion from text prompts remains a significant challenge, particularly for whole-body or long-range motion.
-Existing video generation models prioritize appearance fidelity, resulting in unrealistic or physically implausible human movements with poor structural coherence.
-Additionally, most existing human video datasets primarily focus on facial or upper-body motions, or consist of vertically oriented dance videos, limiting the scope of corresponding generation methods to simple movements.
-To overcome these challenges, we propose MoCo, which decouples the process of human video generation into two components: structure generation and appearance generation.
-Specifically, our method first employs an efficient 3D structure generator to produce a human motion sequence from a text prompt.
-The remaining video appearance is then synthesized under the guidance of the generated structural sequence.
-To improve fine-grained control over sparse human structures, we introduce Human-Aware Dynamic Control modules and integrate dense tracking constraints during training.
-Furthermore, recognizing the limitations of existing datasets, we construct a large-scale whole-body human video dataset featuring complex and diverse motions.
-Extensive experiments demonstrate that MoCo outperforms existing approaches in generating realistic and structurally coherent human videos.
+Existing video generation models predominantly emphasize appearance fidelity while exhibiting limited ability to synthesize complex human motions, such as whole-body movements, long-range dynamics, and fine-grained human–environment interactions.
+This often leads to unrealistic or physically implausible movements with inadequate structural coherence.
+To conquer these challenges, we propose MoSA, which decouples the process of human video generation into two components, i.e., structure generation and appearance generation.
+MoSA first employs a 3D structure transformer to generate a human motion sequence from the text prompt.
+The remaining video appearance is then synthesized under the guidance of this structural sequence.
+We achieve fine-grained control over the sparse human structures by introducing Human-Aware Dynamic Control modules with a dense tracking constraint during training.
+The modeling of human–environment interactions is improved through the proposed contact constraint.
+Those two components work comprehensively to ensure the structural and appearance fidelity across the generated videos.
+This paper also contributes a large-scale human video dataset, which features more complex and diverse motions than existing human video datasets.
+We conduct comprehensive comparisons between MoSA and a variety of approaches, including general video generation models, human video generation models, and human animation models.
+Experiments demonstrate that MoSA substantially outperforms existing approaches across the majority of evaluation metrics.